 What To Expect At An Independent Flapping Track

-Trainers that regularly race dogs on the flapper courses would disagree with their ‘dodgy’ reputation, naturally.
+Trainers who have raced dogs on the flapper courses would disagree with their ‘dodgy’ reputation, naturally.
 For them it is a chance to introduce their greyhound puppies to the world of greyhound racing with less pressure and no need to fill in reams of paperwork or deal with unnecessary expenses.
 They have a point, too.
-Though this side of the industry is unregulated, it is not illegal.
-A trip to an unlicensed stadium will be similar enough a licensed one.
+Though this side of the industry is unregulated, it is not illegal, so a trip to an unlicensed stadium will be similar enough a licensed one.

 If you head to one of the United Kingdom’s independent greyhound stadiums then you’ll find a group of bookmakers offering you odds on the races, just as you would at official courses.
 You’ll also be able to place a bet on independent courses with some online bookmakers, though more often than not they will only pick the courses that have their own strict set of rules that participants need to adhere to.

 There is also something of a need for independent greyhound courses in some instances.
-In Wales, for example, there are no officially sanctioned GBCB tracks that you’ll be able to visit if you want to get a fix of greyhound racing.
-In that instance, what are you supposed to do but head to an unlicensed venue?
+In Wales, for example, there were no officially sanctioned GBGB tracks until Valley switched over, so what were you supposed to do but head to an unlicensed venue?

-It will be interesting to see what the future holds for this side of the sport, but even if the government does introduce more specific legislation on the issue it’s difficult to see these sorts of courses disappearing altogether.
-After all, there will always be people that want to do things under their own rules rather than those lay down by an over-arching governing body.
+It will be interesting to see what the future holds for this side of the sport now we are down to the last flapping stadium, because there will always be people that want to do things under their own rules rather than those laid down by an over-arching governing body.
 What we absolutely don’t want is an underground racing industry to start because there is nowhere more ‘official’ to do it outside of licensed tracks.